jupyterlab/assets/README.md

 ### Security concerns

-The notification message will be agressively sanitized in particular only HTML text tags without inline styles are allowed.
-In particular, image inclusion is forbidden in the notification (but it is allowed in the blog post itself).
+The notification message will be displayed as text content.